insidewhy/rxjs-websockets/readme.markdown

     input$.next('i got your message')
   },
   (error: Error) => {
-    console.log('an error occurred and the socket was disconnected', error) },
+    const { message } = error
+    if (message === normalClosureMessage) {
+      console.log('server closed the websocket connection normally')
+    } else {
+      console.log('socket was disconnected due to error:', message) }
+  },
   () => {
+    // The clean termination only happens in response to the last
+    // subscription to the observable being unsubscribed, any
-    console.log('the connection was closed cleanly') },
+    // other closure is considered an error. console.log('the connection was closed in response to the user') },
 )